 Environmental site assessments are used to determine the nature and impact of any potential contamination on a site.
 Environmental site assessments are typically requested by planning authorities for site rezoning or redevelopment and are also useful for due diligence in property transfers.

 Geo-Logix has assessed and remediated hundreds of contaminated sites around Australia.
 We know that a well-designed site assessment is critical for quantifying contamination risks.
 Environmental site assessment done right, the first time, results in costs savings down the line.
 Liabilities can be better quantified, and risk of unknown finds significantly reduced.
 Our technical expertise, industry experience and deep understanding of legislative requirements will ensure you meet your project objectives.

 Site Assessment Process

 Phase 1 – The first stage of assessment is known as a Phase 1 or Preliminary Site Investigation.
 The main objective is to identify past and present activities on the land which could have resulted in land contamination.
-A Phase 1 assessment usually involves a desktop study of past land uses together with a site inspection to determine the potential for site contamination.
-Some preliminary sampling and testing may also form part of the scope depending on the site and proposed land use.
+As a preliminary site assessment, it mostly involves a desktop study of land records and a site inspection in order to determine the potential for site contamination.
+Occasionally, preliminary sampling and testing may form part of the scope depending on the site and the proposed land use.

 Phase 2 – If the potential for land contamination exists then a detailed site investigation is required.
 The overall objective is to characterise the contamination so that decisions can be made in respect of any potential risk of harm the contamination may pose to human health and the environment.
 The investigation may include soil, groundwater and ground gas sampling and testing to define the nature and extent of contamination.
 The sampling plan is guided by the former activities that occurred on the land.
 Any identified risks are then considered in the context of the intended site use and surrounding environment to determine whether remediation of the contamination is required.